 Although this is a benefit you hope you don’t need, it is important that you know you are protected in the event you or a family member are injured while traveling.
 Some cards offer travel accident insurance for travelers whose transportation tickets are charged to the credit card.

 9. Trip cancellation insurance

 Have you ever had an emergency that forced you to cancel a trip?
 In situations like this, trip cancellation insurance can prevent you from losing the money you spent on nonrefundable airfare and hotel reservations.
-The only requirement is usually that you have purchased your tickets with the credit card that carries the insurance.
-The Citi Prestige Card is just one travel credit card that offers this insurance.

 10. Airline fee credits